vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Double-click start-app.bat

 This will install all the python packages.
-Then it will auto open the myOfflineAi web app in your browser.
+Then the myOfflineAi web app will open in your browser.
 The terminal will also open.

 5. Use the app